jiajianwoo/My-portfolio/README.md

 The character with the highest degree (character who has appeared with other characters the most time) is Captain America.
 This is a subset of the Captain America subset of the graph:
 <img src="image/graph_captainamerica.png" alt="drawing" width="650" />

 A logistic regression and a neural network model was also built to try to predict new edge formation.
-This can tell us, for new characters, which character they will most likely to appear together with.
+This can tell us, for new characters, which character they are most likely to appear together with.